 - Remediation Procedures Template

-The U.S. Army Heritage and Education Center created a one-page document, Procedures for Collections Materials Suspected of Having Mold, designed for museum staff to inform them of the four steps to take if they suspect that an object has been affected by mold.
+- Procedures for Collections Materials Suspected of Having Mold from The U.S. Army Heritage and Education Center created a one-page document, designed for museum staff to inform them of the four steps to take if they suspect that an object has been affected by mold.

-For more information on monitoring pests, please see our Monitoring page.
-Additionally, the IPM-WG created a template of Monitoring, Data and Analysis Procedures that can be used to create procedures for your institution.
+- Monitoring, Data and Analysis Procedures created by the MPWG that can be used to create procedures for your institution.

 For more information on treatment of infestations, please see our Solutions page.